algvr/ami-detection/tasks.md

 ### Building new dataset

 - note: working with dataset will require approx. 3-4 GBs of RAM
+  - change code to only load part of DS
 - datasets
   - start with PTB-XL to set up pipeline
   - can expand later to improve